franciscomcm/franciscomcm.github.io/blog/code-refactoring.md

 ---
-title: The art of code refactoring.
+title: The art of code refactoring
 subtitle: 'Can we turn good into great?'
 excerpt: >-
   In my mind, refactoring code resembles the work needed to restore a car or watch.